 When the Service is asked to evaluate the removal of an area from the CBRS, we consider whether the original intent of the boundaries is reflected on the maps (i.e., whether the lines on the maps appropriately follow the features they were intended to follow on the ground).
 We also consider the level of development that was on the ground when the area was originally included in the CBRS.
 The CBRA requires that the Service consider the following criteria when assessing the development status of a CBRS unit:

-an undeveloped coastal barrier does not contain a full complement of infrastructure, which includes a road, fresh water supply, wastewater disposal system, and electric service to each lot or building site in the area
+an undeveloped coastal barrier does not contain a full complement of infrastructure, which includes a road (with a reinforced road bed), fresh water supply, wastewater disposal system, and electric service to each lot or building site in the area

 These criteria were originally published in the Federal Register (47 FR 15696) by the Department of the Interior and were later codified by Congress in the Coastal Barrier Resources Reauthorization Act of 2000 (Section 2 of Pub.
 L. 106-514).
 Additional information about the Service's guiding principles and criteria for assessing modifications to the CBRS is available in Chapter 6 of our 2016 report to Congress on the Digital Mapping Pilot Project.